g2g/g2g.github.io/_posts/2020-04-05-set-songs-tags-and-rename-song-filename-with-id3v2.markdown

 ---
-title: Set songs tags and rename song filename with id3v2
+title: Set songs tags and rename songs filename with id3v2
 date: 2020-04-05T09:21:34+01:00
 ---

-in **oneliner mode**
+in **oneliner and mass renaming** mode

 * get tags information with **exiftool** and copy tags /rename mp3 file with **id3v2**